Phlanka Logo

 Language Dropdown

-Lets you change the language of all UI text in the plugin.
-Select a language from the dropdown.
-The available options are: English, Chinese (Simplified), Chinese (Traditional), French, German, Spanish, and Russian.
+Change the language of all plugin UI text.
+Available: English, Chinese (Simplified), Chinese (Traditional), French, German, Spanish, and Russian.

 Clear Material Cache Button

-Removes the locally cached material thumbnails and index data.
-Use this if material icons look incorrect or if you want to force a full fresh download on the next library Refresh.
-A status label below the button confirms when the cache has been cleared and reports how many icon files were removed.
+Removes locally cached material thumbnails.
+Use this if icons look incorrect or if you want to force a fresh download on the next library Refresh.

 Export Presets

-Presets let you save your current settings and reload them instantly for future projects.
-There are three independent preset systems — one for each tab that has configurable settings.
-They are stored locally in files alongside the plugin and persist between sessions.
+Presets save your current settings and let you reload them instantly for future projects.
+There are three independent preset systems stored locally alongside the plugin.

 Saving a preset